A Quick Guide to Data-Driven Investing

 Starting with their creation in the late 1960s and progressing significantly into the present, automated investing techniques have been favored by investors worldwide.
 From an automated investing tool such as the Telequote III utilized by stockbrokers in the 1960s to Bloomberg’s invention of the Bloomberg Terminal in 1982 to big data advancements today, the data-driven investing market has proven to bring substantial returns.

 As previously mentioned, there are many different types of data-driven investing strategies.
 This is also true for model-driven investing.
 Model-driven investing is defined as an investing strategy that prioritizes insights explained by pre-existing algorithms and formulas.
-While these methods share some similarities, such as the ability for predictive analysis and evidence-based decision making, they are also relatively distinct, especially when examining the two processes on a granular level.
+While these methods share some similarities, such as the ability for predictive analysis and evidence-based decision-making, they are also relatively distinct, especially when examining the two processes on a granular level.

-For example, model-driven investing specifically involves data that works with formulas but may not notice hidden insights that a formula cannot explain.
+For example, model-driven investing specifically involves data that works with formulas but may overlook hidden insights that a formula cannot explain.
 Relative to the investing sector, this is quite different from data-driven investing.
 Data-driven investing examines data in its entirety and looks to find connections and trends that are not easily explained by more traditional investment approaches.
 Furthermore, one can spot the differences between these two investing methods when examining their outcomes or conclusions.
 Let’s take a closer look at data-driven investing strategies.

 Investors utilize many data-driven investment strategies; however, here are some of the most common investment methods informed by alternative data.